-Our other way of making this point is with the following metaphor.
+We motivate this point with the following metaphor.
 Imagine a traffic intersection at which a queue of automobiles awaits a green light.
 The light stays green long enough in each cycle to allow an outflow of five cars to leave the queue before the light turns red again.
 Ordinarily, only a moderate number of cars is backed up at the light.
 But suppose some event - say, construction on an alternate route - ramps up the inflow of cars to this intersection.
 If nothing happens to keep the green light on longer, then the queue gets longer, and each car's wait to get through the intersection becomes longer.

 Now just for the moment, think of the queue of backed-up cars as unemployment, and think of the five cars going through each green light as the outflow from unemployment.
 When the inflow increased, the stock of unemployment increased, and so did the average duration of unemployment.
 If an analysis such as ours or Shimer's were applied here, it would attribute much of the increased unemployment to a decreased exit rate even though nothing actually changed in the outflow process.
-The proximate cause of both the increased unemployment level and the increased duration was the increased inflow.18
+The proximate cause of both the increased unemployment level and the increased duration was the increased inflow.20

-We understand, of course, that the traffic metaphor does not really prove anything about cyclical fluctuations in unemployment.
-But it does illustrate a possibility worth considering when reacting to statistical decompositions of the ins and outs of unemployment.
+Thus, the traffic metaphor illustrates a possibility worth considering when reacting to statistical decompositions of the ins and outs of unemployment.
 Although analyses like ours and Shimer's attempt to separate the contributions of inflows and outflows, the inflows and outflows may be inherently inseparable.
-It could be, for example, that congestion from increased inflows causes outflow hazard rates to become lower.
-Another example of interaction between inflows and outflows and outflows - documented by Baker (1992) and replicated in Shimer's section 4 - is that cyclical changes in the composition of the inflow to unemployment (especially the increased share of permanent job losers) cause a modest reduction in the outflow rate.
-Again, what really matters is not the mechanical decomposition.
-What is needed is an understanding of the underlying processes.
+It could be, for example, that congestion from increased inflows causes outflow hazard rates to become lower.21